Should I Rent Or Should I Buy?

 3. What makes the most sense in the current market?

-In Manhattan – where 40 percent of sales listings had a price cut in the fourth quarter of 2016 – sellers received around 97.4 percent of their asking price, compared to almost 100% in 2015.
+In Manhattan – where 40% of sales listings had a price cut in the fourth quarter of 2016 – sellers received around 97.4% of their asking price, compared to almost 100% in 2015.

 Once you’ve made your decision:

 Give yourself time and see as many apartments as you need to feel confident in your final decision.
 Finding the right place can take an estimated 30 to 60 days for first time buyers, and then an additional 45 to 60 days to close.
-For closing and upfront costs, expect to budget 3 to 5 percent of the sale price for closing, and 10 percent as earnest money with an additional 10 percent for upfront closing costs.
+For closing and upfront costs, expect to budget 3% to 5% of the sale price for closing, and 10% as earnest money with an additional 10% for upfront closing costs.